spionagefilm/SpionFurDeutschland/README.md

 # SpionFurDeutschland
-Assist with translating a 1950's German film, 'Spion fur Deutschland' to English subtitles
+Assist with translating a 1950's German film, 'Spion fur Deutschland' to English subtitles (1 hour 36 minutes long movie)

 If you have the ability and the time, why not help with a movie subtitle transcription and translation project!